 - An intent to remove ISDS from the agreement or make substantial changes to the dispute resolution mechanism.
 President Trump has threatened to terminate NAFTA entirely unless the NAFTA countries can reach a resolution on these revisions.

-WHAT COULD TERMINATION OF NAFTA MEAN FOR INVESTORS?
+WHAT COULD THE TERMINATION OF NAFTA MEAN FOR INVESTORS?

 While IP protections similar to those in NAFTA exist under the World Trade Organization (WTO), private parties lack standing to bring claims under the WTO dispute resolution system.
 As a result, companies that benefit from the IP protections contained in NAFTA will want to watch the negotiations carefully and determine whether or not investment restructuring is necessary and possible should NAFTA termination become an imminent risk.